homermultitext/hmt-vm-obsolete/README.md

 Because the first release of the new VM `vm2015` is strictly limited to functionality needed for creating HMT editions and the 2014 VM had some material for analytical work that will be folded into a later second release of `vm2015`, this repository is not yet being deleted.
-It will be when `vm2015` includes all the material in the 2014 VM.
+It will be when all of its contents are folded into the later release of  `vm2015`.